k7eon/bruteforce-security-checker/README.md

 ---------------------------------
 # Service class
-Service is a class with some usefully methods
+Service is a class with some usefully methods for implement HTTP request

 include:
 ```js